neoclide/coc.nvim/Readme.md

   to your `.vimrc` or `init.vim`, restart vim and run `:PlugInstall`.

-  For other plugin manager, run command `:call coc#util#install()` to download binary after coc is installed.
+  For other plugin manager, run command `:call coc#util#build()` to build coc from source code.

   **Note:** for vim user, global installed [vim-node-rpc](https://github.com/neoclide/vim-node-rpc) module required.

+  Note: The first time of building from source code could be slow since some dependencies need to be downloaded.

 - [Completion with sources](https://github.com/neoclide/coc.nvim/wiki/Completion-with-sources)